themelodyai/romanize/README.md

 #### Static Methods

+- `ensureInitialized()` - Ensures that all resources are loaded and initialized.
 - `romanize(String input)` - Processes each word separately, auto-detecting and romanizing each word.
 Perfect for multi-language text.
 - `detectLanguage(String input)` - Detects the first matching language and returns the corresponding `Romanizer`.
 Returns `EmptyRomanizer` if no match is found.
 - `detectLanguages(String input)` - Detects all matching languages and returns a `Set<Romanizer>`.
 Returns empty set if no matches are found.